 Students work directly with faculty advisers to craft a research project proposal, which is approved through the Honors Program.
 During the semester, students then work with their adviser on research techniques and analysis, using discipline specific standards to write up their research findings.
-There are also opportunities for theme based research seminars to fulfill the capstone research project.
-Typically, these small courses are offered once a semester, and have a team-based community-service or policy dimension to them.
-Examples of these research seminar capstones include:

 The Honors Conference takes place near the end of April each year, and provides an opportunity for all graduating seniors to present the findings of their Capstone research projects in a formal setting in front of family, friends, faculty and peers.
 It is an enriching opportunity to take stock of the hard work throughout their four years at Bentley, and in particular celebrates the challenging yet rewarding conclusion to the Capstone research project.